Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 Since airports are generally secure, I don’t worry about placing it in an anti-theft product.
 When on board the flight, I keep my daypack stowed underneath the seat in front of me or hidden underneath my clothing (if necessary).

+What’s a daypack?
 A daypack is the personal item you choose to pack other than your main luggage.
 This can be a small backpack, large travel purse, or small carry-on bag.
-Learn more about the best day packs.

 On Trains and Land Transportation

-If you don’t have underwear with pockets, the next best option is a money belt like this one.
+If you don’t have underwear with pockets, the next best option is a money belt like this.
 In these scenarios, you would not be sightseeing but just going from point A to B, from one accommodation to the next.

 Never ever ever store your passport, money, or credit cards in baggage that will be stowed underneath a bus or in the luggage section of the train.